-As the clock struck 12 A.M. on January 1st and we added 1 to the end of the calendar year, I flipped over in bed and scrolled through my feed, wondering if others were spending...
+As the clock struck 12 A.M. on January 1st and we added 1 to the end of the calendar year,...
 Read More

 Picture Teen Titan’s Cyborg’s multipurpose cybernetic arm cannon, Doctor Otto Octavius’ mechanical limbs, and the Winter Soldier’s vibranium arm.
-It seems crazy to imagine such scientifically accurate and effective pieces of technology, but in reality,...
+It...
 Read More

 What if there was no need for liver organ donors?
 Researchers at the Stanford University School of Medicine have found a way to synthesize liver cells from fat cells extracted from the human body.
 Read More